kristianlee/devopsdays16/README.md

 # devopsdays16
 devopsdays Amsterdam '16 Report

+<sup>(all my notes are my own from the talks / workshops, I've linked to the parent repos where the links were available)</sup>

 My three main takeaways:

 1) [Habitat](talks/habitat.md) looks great, and is something we should definitely look at for Yammer.